by W.R. Beattie, USDA Bulletin 1909

 After gathering into crates, the crates are either stacked in the field, hauled to a central stacking yard where they are covered with boards or canvas, or hauled to open sheds and there piled one upon the other with numerous air spaces until the onions are thoroughly cured.

 Where the bulbs are extremely dry at the time of their removal from the soil, they may be allowed to lie in the windrows for a few days only, and then sorted and cleaned in the field ready for packing and marketing.
-Where onions are put into sacks and afterward allowed to remain in the field, the sacks should be supported on poles laid on the ground, as shown in figure 16.
+Where onions are put into sacks and afterward allowed to remain in the field, the sacks should be supported on poles laid on the ground.
 In the irrigated districts of the West, where the soil can be kept dry, this precaution is not necessary.

 In the Bermuda-onion districts, where only a short curing process is given to the crop, it is the practice to pack and load into the cars as soon as possible after pulling and topping.
 When the shipping is at its height, it is not uncommon for onions that are pulled from the soil in the morning to be in the cars and on their way to market by evening; however, a portion of the crop is given a more thorough curing process, and the entire crop would be benefited by at least two days of curing before shipment.